 By Jim Garamone, DoD News.

-This article by Jim Garamone was originally published by DoD News, on March 7, 2023.
-Content by the U.S. Department of Defense is in the public domain.
+This article was first published by the U.S. Department of Defense on September 27, 2022.
+Content by the DoD is in the public domain.

 Photo: Army paratroopers land on Malemute Drop Zone during airborne training at Joint Base Elmendorf-Richardson, Alaska, March 24, 2022.
 Photo by Alejandro Pena, USAF.

 Arctic Security, National Security Info